18 %

 Our science and technology is applied at multiple critical points across the hydrogen value chain:

-• An established portfolio of leading technologies for the production of hydrogen at world scale and new technology to decarbonise the hydrogen production process.
+- An established portfolio of leading technologies for the production of hydrogen at world scale and new technology to decarbonise current hydrogen production processes.

-• Scientific and electrochemical know-how to support the transition to green hydrogen solutions.
+- Scientific and electrochemical know-how to support the transition to electrolytic (green) hydrogen solutions.